Medico-legal & Expert Witness Consulting – Terms of Business

 “Jointly-Appointed” Independent Medico-legal Assessments (JAIME’s)

 We will ensure the availability of timely appointments for insurer, employer and legal referrals where the opinion of our doctors is sought jointly by the parties to a dispute or to jointly explore compensation entitlements, work capacity and impairment ratings.
 We call such assessments “Jointly-Appointed Independent Medical Assessments”.

 “Standard” Independent Medico-legal Assessments (IME’s)

 While we will make available limited numbers of “standard” independent medico-legal examinations at the request of insurers or lawyers representing employers, injured workers or insurers, where the assessment is at the request, and for the benefit of, only one party, our preferred approach is to conduct JAIME’s wherever possible.

-Dr Sharman and Dr Crowell can provide both types of medico-legal assessment.
+Dr Sharman can provide both types of medico-legal assessment.

 Hobart Occupational Medicine believes in transparency when it comes to billing and accounts.
 Our accounts show the actual times and hourly rates for the doctors that have worked on the report, including the actual costs for transcription of the dictated report.
 Our fees for medico-legal reports are reviewed at least every 12 months.
 Current fees apply as follows.